rishabnarendra/LeetCode-Problems/README.md

 Set of LeetCode problems from https://leetcode.com/

+Binary Tree Inorder Traversal
+Given a binary tree, return the inorder traversal of its nodes' values.

+Input: [1,null,2,3]
+   1
+    \
+     2
+    /
+   3

+Output: [1,3,2]

+Binary Tree Level Order Traversal
+Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

+Given binary tree [3,9,20,null,null,15,7],
+    3
+   / \
+  9  20
+    /  \
+   15   7
+return its level order traversal as:
+[
+  [3],
+  [9,20],
+  [15,7]
+]

+Binary Tree Postorder Traversal
+Given a binary tree, return the postorder traversal of its nodes' values.

+Input: [1,null,2,3]
+   1
+    \
+     2
+    /
+   3

+Output: [3,2,1]

+Binary Tree Preorder Traversal
+Given a binary tree, return the preorder traversal of its nodes' values.

+Input: [1,null,2,3]
+   1
+    \
+     2
+    /
+   3

+Output: [1,2,3]

+Remove Element
+Given an array nums and a value val, remove all instances of that value in-place and return the new length.

+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

+The order of elements can be changed.
+It doesn't matter what you leave beyond the new length.

+Given nums = [3,2,2,3], val = 3,

+Your function should return length = 2, with the first two elements of nums being 2.

+It doesn't matter what you leave beyond the returned length.

+Reverse Integer
+Given a 32-bit signed integer, reverse digits of an integer.

+Input: 123
+Output: 321

+Roman To Integer
+Given a roman numeral, convert it to an integer.
+Input is guaranteed to be within the range from 1 to 3999.

+Input: "III"
+Output: 3

+Search Element Position
+Given a sorted array and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.

+You may assume no duplicates in the array.

+Input: [1,3,5,6], 5
+Output: 2

 Two Sum
 Given an array of integers, return indices of the two numbers such that they add up to a specific target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.